junxit/us-congress-bills-114/metadata.md

 - 2016-09-12 — Placed on the Union Calendar, Calendar No. 572.
 - 2016-09-12 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-736, Part I.
 - 2016-09-12 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-736, Part I.
+- 2016-09-13 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.